As Hungarian mobile phone price plans do not give value for money in terms of minutes, text and data, compared to in the UK, you should shop around.

 Watch out for special price plans.
 In Szeged I am on Vodafone's Net+ price plan whereby each time you top-up 3,000 HUF you automatically receive 500 MB of free internet data.
 The beauty of this plan is that your existing credit remains on your Vodafone account if you do not use it, even though you have used up your 500MB of internet data.

 Vodafone's monthly SIM Card price plans (monthly contracts) have improved over the years and their Red EU+ plans are testiment to that.
-Their 9,900 HUF (£26.40) monthly price plan, called Vodafone Monthly Price Plans Web PageRed Basic EU+, gives you Unlimited Texts & Calls (in Hungary and within the EU) and 1GB of Internet Data (in Hungary and within the EU).
+Their 9,439 HUF (£26.97) monthly price plan, called Vodafone Monthly Price Plans Web PageRed Smart, gives you Unlimited Texts & Calls (in Hungary and within the EU) and 2GB of Internet Data (in Hungary and within the EU).

-NOTE: You will need proof of your permanent address in Hungary (such as a current utility bill in your name), your passport and Hungarian address card (or other proof of residency).
-If you are a temporary resident (i.e. student), a Hungarian guarantor is needed.
+To get the above offers, sim packages and price plans you will need proof of your permanent address in Hungary (such as a current utility bill in your name), your passport and Hungarian address card (or other proof of residency).
+And if you are a temporary resident (i.e. student), a Hungarian guarantor will be needed.

 P.A.Y.G top-ups can be made by visiting a Vodafone Shop, using an ATM Cash Machine (credit/debit card payment), topping up Online or by purchasing a Top-Up Voucher from a newsagent or supermarket.
 Monthly contracts are paid for by direct direct.
 Vouchers will require activation via a Hungarian speaking menu system, which you might find daunting to say the least, so I recommend visiting a Vodafone Shop or topping up Online (using Google Translate if need be).